Trivivium/devops-2k20/report/REPORT.md

 We decided on the use of [Microsoft SQL Server][db-2].
 This choice was motivated by our prior investment into the .NET ecosystem, and the choice of Entity Framework as our ORM solution.
-The ORM provided a freedom of storage solution, however the ORM still sees the SQL Server a first-class supported database as it also originates from Microsoft.
+The ORM provided a freedom of storage solution, however the ORM still sees the SQL Server as a first-class supported database as it also originates from Microsoft.
 The column data-types used in T-SQL (which is the SQL dialect used in SQL Server) has direct translation to C# types, which provides us with confidence in the reliability during materialization of